Hamiltonicity of Step-graphon: Main Result

-We start by introducing two objects, which will be relevant to both necessity and sufficiency of Conditions $A$, $B$/$B'$ (and $C$) for the (strong) $H$-property.
+We start by introducing two new objects, which will be of great use in the proof.

-\begin{Definition}[$\vec S$-partite graph] Let $\vec S$ be an arbitrary digraph on $m$ nodes, possibly with self-loops.
-A directed graph $\vec G$ is an {\bf $\vec S$-partite graph} if there exists a graph homomorphism $\pi:\vec G \to \vec S$.
-Further, $\vec G$ is a {\bf complete $\vec S$-partite graph} if \end{Definition}
+\begin{definition}[$\vec S$-partite graph] Let $\vec S$ be an arbitrary digraph on $m$ nodes, possibly with self-loops.
+A directed graph $\vec G$ is {\bf $\vec S$-partite} if there exists a graph homomorphism $\pi:\vec G \to \vec S$.
+Further, $\vec G$ is a {\bf complete $\vec S$-partite graph} if \end{definition}

 For an $\vec S$-partite graph $\vec G$, we let